bkalp2023/fast_file_picker/README.md

 **Platform notes:**

 - Windows / macOS / Linux: Use Dart IO to access the file path.
 - iOS: call `tryUseAppleScopedResource` first.
-If access is granted, use Dart IO to access the file path or URL.
+If access is granted, use `ns_file_coordinator_util` to access the file.
 - Android: use [saf_stream](https://pub.dev/packages/saf_stream) for file reading or [saf_util](https://pub.dev/packages/saf_util) for file info.

 ```dart